Shiji369/Cybersecurity-internship-projects/Android-Application-VAPT/Termux/README.md

 ## Repository Contents

+- `README.md` – Project overview and assessment summary.
-- `report.pdf` – Redacted Mobile Application VAPT Report
+- `Termux_Android_VAPT_Report.pdf` – Redacted Mobile Application VAPT report.
-- `screenshots/` – Supporting screenshots collected during testing
+- `screenshots/` – Supporting screenshots collected during the security assessment.

 ---

 ## Disclaimer

 This project is shared for educational and portfolio purposes only.
-Any confidential or sensitive information has been removed from the published report and supporting materials.
+Any confidential, sensitive, or personally identifiable information has been removed or redacted.
+The assessment was performed in an authorized environment during my cybersecurity internship.